What is TARN?

 Members of TARN had a strong presence at the Foro Internacional de Glaciares (International Glacier Forum) in Huaraz, Peru, July 1-4, 2013.
 Every member played a key role by giving lectures, exhibiting posters, and participating in various planning and organizational meetings directed toward the future of glacier-related research, policies, and climate change adaptation measures.
 The Foro has posted PDFs of presentations on its website.

 Part of the “TARN Trip Peru 2013” was also to teach and mentor students from the various institutions involved.
-Most of the researchers brought undergraduate students, and there was also a strong showing of Master’s and Ph.D. students with the TARN team, too.
+Each team member had an accompanying group of undergraduate students, Master’s, and Ph.D. students with the TARN team, too.
 The lead PIs of the project believe strongly in bringing students into the field, exposing them to all the various types of research conducted, and teaching them how to do hydrological and glaciological research alongside historical archive research and social science interviews in human geography.
 As part of the group in Peru for three weeks, students also saw how TARN works across disciplines—the challenges as well as successes and breakthroughs.
 You can read students’ blog posts from the TARN Trip Peru 2013.